Limescale inhibitor for combination (combi) boilers

 require that you fiddle with large 'O' rings and wet Siliphos!
 You may be aware of

 a very similar unit to ours, but it requires 6-monthly topping up, and annual cleaning,

 and Siliphos replacement.
 With ours you simply replace it every two years, having

 a nice clean one ready to go for minimum fuss.
-It’s recyclable, as it’s copper.
+It’s recyclable, as it’s stainless

 Have you ever had to give anyone their money back due to an appliance re-scaling?

 £99.00 including postage.

 Do you give a discount if I buy more than one?

 Yes, we're proud to say it is.
 It is a quality product hand-made in England, not